Co-Living Expense Splitter

 It also helps to separate recurring costs from occasional purchases.
 Rent and internet are predictable.
 Cleaning supplies, replacement cookware, or a bulk household order may not be.
 When those extra costs come up, note them clearly so nobody is surprised by a higher total.
 Transparency matters more than perfection.
 Even a simple monthly message with the total, the split, and a short explanation can prevent confusion.

 What if one roommate uses much more electricity or internet?
-If the difference is substantial, the household may want to add a small adjustment rather than insist on a perfectly equal split.
-The calculator still provides a useful baseline for that discussion.
+If the difference is large, the household may want to discuss a small adjustment instead of forcing everyone into the same share.
+The calculator still gives you a clean starting point for that conversation.

 Co-living arrangements have become a practical way to make housing more affordable, especially in cities and college towns where rent can consume a large share of income.
 But affordability only works when the household has a clear system for dividing costs.
 A simple, visible formula reduces the chance of misunderstandings and helps everyone plan ahead.
 That is why many groups prefer to calculate shared expenses together instead of relying on rough estimates or memory.